stravid/achtung-die-kurve/README.md

 ===

 ### Description ###
-This is a browser game entirely driven by JavaScript.
+This is a browser game entirely written in JavaScript.
 The concept is based on a game called "Achtung die Kurve" what is a very old Borland C++ game.
 It's also known under the name "Zatacka".

 In this game you play a line which can be controlled by any device, usually the keyboard.